-The Xpress-Way RX manual extraction catheter removes emboli and thrombi from vessels in the coronary and peripheral vasculature.
-It is manufactured by Kaneka Corp. and distributed by Atrium Medical in the United States.
+January 13, 2011 – A catheter that removes emboli and thrombi from vessels in the coronary and peripheral vasculature has received 510(k) clearance from the U.S. Food and Drug Administration.
+The Xpress-Way RX manual extraction catheter is manufactured by Kaneka Corp. and distributed by Atrium Medical in the United States.

 Thrombus aspiration uses the suction force generated from a syringe to pull soft, fresh thrombus from a vessel.
 Thrombus can form throughout the body, but manual thrombus aspiration is commonly used in patients who have heart attacks.
 The main cause of heart attacks is due to a plaque rupture in one of the major coronary arteries, which causes a blood clot to form, reducing blood flow and depriving the heart muscle downstream of oxygen-rich blood.
 Manual thrombus aspiration is one tool used by interventional cardiologists to remove the blood clot and restore critical blood flow to the heart muscle.